-There are four ways that nutrients can be absorbed into the intestines: passive diffusion, facilitated diffusion, active transport, and endocytosis (see Figure 2.8).
-The following is a brief overview of how
+There are four ways that nutrients can be absorbed into the intestines: passive diffusion, facilitated diffusion, active transport, and endocytosis (see FIGURE 2.8).
+The passive diffusion A means of cellular absorption in which the movement of molecules through permeable cell membranes is driven only by differences in concentration gradient.

+following is a brief overview of how these absorptive processes are used for carbohydrates.